• Home

 The neighborhoods were divided into four groups, each of which got one of these combinations of spray and bait boxes:

-The study has taken five years to complete.
+The study took five years to complete.
 In 2016, we identified study neighborhoods, recruited participants, and estimated the abundance of ticks in a sample of properties before we began treating them.
 The tick-killing treatments themselves were deployed between 2017 and 2020.
-Impacts of the treatments on ticks and tick-borne diseases have been monitored during this time, and we are currently analyzing the results.
+We also collected data in 2021, after the treatments had stopped.

 What will you do with the results?